 The baptism of the Holy Ghost is the experience of the Third Person of the Trinity, the Holy Spirit, coming into a person’s life to give power for God’s service.

 A measure of the Holy Spirit is given at every step a person makes toward God.
 It is the Holy Spirit who convinces men of sin, drawing them to repentance.
 The Holy Spirit witnesses to a person’s salvation, letting him know he is a child of God.
-The Holy Spirit shows the need for more of God and draws the converted person to sanctification, the experience that purifies the heart.
+The Holy Spirit shows the need for more of God and draws the converted person to sanctification, the experience which purifies the heart.
 But it is in receiving the baptism of the Holy Ghost that the Holy Spirit comes to live in the sanctified heart.

-The primary purpose of this experience is to give Christians power.
+The primary purpose of this experience is to give Christians power for God's service.
 Jesus told His disciples, “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me” (Acts 1:8).
 Jesus commanded them to wait in Jerusalem until they received this promised gift.
 One hundred twenty of the disciples obeyed and were baptized on the Day of Pentecost.
 The results of this experience were manifested in the lives of the disciples.
 They were bold to preach the Gospel, and thousands were converted.

 Jesus also promised that the Holy Ghost would be a comforter (John 14:16), that He would guide into truth (John 16:13), and that He would bring to remembrance Jesus’ words (John 14:26).

-The baptism of the Holy Ghost was spoken of by Joel the Prophet: “And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: and also upon the servants and upon the handmaids in those days will I pour out my spirit” (Joel 2:28,29).
+The baptism of the Holy Ghost was spoken of by Joel the Prophet: “And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: and also upon the servants and upon the handmaids in those days will I pour out my spirit” (Joel 2:28-29).

 John the Baptist prophesied that Jesus would baptize with the Holy Ghost.
 He said, “I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and with fire” (Matthew 3:11).